wayknowly/TCPServerProject/README.md

 ### 2️⃣ Starting the Client

+It is important that the launch `client.py` and `config.ini` were in the same folder.
 In `config.ini`, the host must be equal to the IP address of the machine where the server is running, otherwise the client will not be able to connect.
 Open **one or more terminal windows** and run: